 7. Title VII Pathway for Biological Similar

-This title has created the opportunity for the FDA to approve biopharmaceutical drugs called biosimilars (what generic drugs is to prescription drugs).
+This title has created the opportunity for the FDA to approve biopharmaceutical drugs called biosimilars (what generic drugs are to prescription drugs).

 8. Title VIII CLASS (Community Living Assistance Services & Support)

-This title built on the American Disabilities Act but it was repealed in 2013.
+This title built on the American Disabilities Act but Congress repealed it in 2013.